 Slag also increases the driveway’s resistance to moisture damage and resistance to deformation.
 It also drains well and does not keep duster dirt.
 A slag driveway feels like concrete but is cheaper.

-Pros and Cons of slag for driveways
+Pros and Cons of Slag for Driveways

 Pros of Slag driveways